 Image © Kingsdown Massive / Flickr

 If you’ve ever found yourself looking at a painting in a museum and thinking ‘I could do that’, it’s best you check out the Museum of Bad Art (you could definitely replicate the works there).
 With terrible takes on the Madonna and baby Jesus, mountains that look more like ice cream cones, and a painting of a giant orange cat with a human in its mouth, viewing this collection is like seeing the Renaissance in reverse.
 Like regular museums, each artwork has a description alongside it, exploring the deeper meaning behind, say, a study of Marilyn Monroe with blue skin: “A little too old to have hair so blonde and lips so red.
 The darkness rises and threatens to overwhelm.
 Are those fading dreams around her?”.
 We approve.

 Turns out that Croatia has a fondness for strange museums (see the Museum of Broken Relationships, above).
-This one is for fans of amphibians: a collection of over 500 stuffed frogs, manipulated into human situations and poses.
+This one in Split is for fans of amphibians: a collection of over 500 stuffed frogs, manipulated into human situations and poses.
 Some of our froggy friends are enjoying a day by the river, while others are playing a game of cards and still another is getting kicked out of a bar – for indulging in too many flies, perhaps?